enterstudio/Glitch-Community/README.md

 O RLY?
 YA RLY   NO WAI!
 ```

+#### Remixing this project

+Once you remix this project, it'll come straight to life!

+##### Logging in with Oauth

+There's a peculiarity around Oauth logins, since the providers expect the site to have a different domain than what your remix has.
+To log in to your new remixed site,

+  In a new browser tab, visit Glitch.com and log in if you aren't already.
+Open up your browser's [Developer Tools](https://webmasters.stackexchange.com/a/77337/2628) and run this command in the console: `window.localStorage.cachedUser`.
+Highlight and copy the big JSON blob that it prints out.

+  Now, back in your remix, click on the 'show' button to view your running app.
+Open the developer tools again and this time type in `window.localStorage.cachedUser = ``[Paste Here]`` `, replacing the `[Paste Here]` with your copied JSON blob from the other tab.
+Hit enter, refresh the page, and you're logged in!

 Contributing
 ------------

-Please read [CONTRIBUTING.md](https://glitch.com/edit/#!/community?path=CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://glitch.com/edit/#!/community?path=CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.